JackTheSparow/PsychoSploit/README.md

 THIS SCRIPT WAS MADE BY MALWAREMIX!

-This script is mostly pointed twords people what are getting into penetration testing and the world of hacking!
+This script is mostly pointed towards people who are getting into penetration testing and the world of hacking!
 This script will include many different reverse shells from python to perl, zsh, bash, and more!
-There are also ones that show you how to use different tools like hydra, nmap, etc. thoes ones have some of my favorite commands to use durring a pentest!
+There are also ones that will show you how to use different tools like hydra, nmap, etc. those include some of my favorite commands to use during a pentest!

 VERSION: 1.3

 RELEASE DATE: 5/4/2021

-I will Keep This Script Updated Weekly Every week i will be changing and updating this script so keep an eye out for new versions!
+I will Keep This Script Updated Weekly.
+Every week I will be changing and updating this script so keep an eye out for new versions!

-if there are any problems please tell me so i may fix them, and make sure to RUN THIS SCRIPT AS ROOT! because for most reverse shell one liners then will be outputed into a .txt file in your /root/Desktop/tmp Directory!
+If there are any problems please tell me so I may fix them, and make sure to RUN THIS SCRIPT AS ROOT! because for most reverse shell one liners then will be outputed into a .txt file in your /root/Desktop/tmp Directory!

-if you have any questions you may reach out to me via discord
+If you have any questions you may reach out to me via discord

 PsychoCoder#5290